 R – Releases: You need to check all the releases to ensure they are secure.
 This includes checking the tank strap, BC shoulder straps, chest straps, a weight belt, and so on.
 You also need to check that there is nothing in the way that might prevent a diver from getting out of their gear in an emergency.

 A – Air: You need to test the air supply by breathing from the regulator.
-This includes checking the cylinder valve is open and by taking multiple breaths while looking at an SPG or air-integrated computer.
-You also check the alternate air supply..
+This includes checking the cylinder valve is open and taking multiple breaths while looking at an SPG or air-integrated computer.
+You also check the alternate air supply.

-The buddy system is an important way to still safe when scuba diving.
-The biggest advantage of the buddy system is if there is an emergency such as if there are problems with your air supply, you can access your dive buddies alternate air source.
+The buddy system is an important way to still be safe when scuba diving.
+The biggest advantage of the buddy system is if there is an emergency such as if there are problems with your air supply, you can access your dive buddy’s alternate air source.

 If your divemaster pairs you with a stranger before a dive, it is advisable to get to know them.
 Inquire about their experience and if they have concerns.

 The rule of thirds relates to managing your air supply.
 It is used by scuba divers to make sure that there is enough breathing gas remaining to be able to complete the dive safely.

 The basics of the rule are that a diver should divide the air in the tank in thirds.
 A third for the decent journey, a third for the return journey, and a final third as a safety reserve.